Karikari/good-filter/README.md

    items.add("All be lies");

     singleFilter.setItems(items);
-    singleFilter.setSelected_valued("All"); //Set a default value. if needed singleFilter.setOnFilterChangeListener(new SingleFilterWidget.FilterChangeListener() {
+    singleFilter.setDefaultValue("All"); //Set a default value. if needed singleFilter.setOnFilterChangeListener(new SingleFilterWidget.FilterChangeListener() {
          @Override
          public void onFiltered(String v) {